leangjia/blender_docs/manual/modeling/texts/editing.rst

 Editing text objects is similar to using a standard text editor but is not as full-featured and has some differences.
 The menu of the 3D View header offers few options.
 You have no transform nor mirror tools, and so on.
-To leave edit mode use :kbd:`Tab` as it does not insert a tab character in the text, but rather enters and exits Edit Mode, as with other object types.
+To leave Edit Mode use :kbd:`Tab` as it does not insert a tab character in the text, but rather enters and exits Edit Mode, as with other object types.

 Cut :kbd:`Ctrl-X`